silviaherf/ranking_project/README.md

 The aim of this project is to carry out information about ironhack-datalab's datamad0820 repo, where all students release our labs and tasks over the bootcamp.

-The information is requested to Github's API (after signing with key), loaded as JSON, cleaned up along that JSON's structure and submitted to a just-created MongoDB database in two different collections.
+The information is requested to Github's API (after signing with key), loaded as bash, cleaned up along that bash's structure and submitted to a just-created MongoDB database in two different collections.

 At last, further functions and analysis are reported by different self-done API endpoints using Flask.